Phillies vs. Dodgers MLB Betting Odds, Trends & Prediction

-The Philadelphia Phillies remain in L.A. to face the Dodgers at 10:10 PM ET on Tuesday night on MLB Network and ESPN+.
-It’s the second game of a three-game set.
+The Philadelphia Phillies remain in L.A. to face the Dodgers at 10:10 PM ET on Wednesday night on MLB Network.
+It’s the final game of a three-game set.
 Keep reading for our Phillies vs. Dodgers betting prediction.

 Can the Phillies win the game outright as money-line road underdogs?

-The Philadelphia Phillies are 66-46 straight up this year.
-Philadelphia is 2-8 straight up in their last 10 games.
-Phillies are 56-56 ATS this season.
+The Philadelphia Phillies are 67-46 straight up this year.
+Philadelphia is 3-7 straight up in their last 10 games.
+The Phillies are 57-56 ATS this season.

 Phillies vs. Dodgers Game Matchup and Betting Odds